hbomb79/hexSlide/documentation.md

 Now unless specified when running the plugin, the interval will be 4 seconds, instead of three.

-If any of these defaults are missing the program may crash or not function correctly, because of this the second method of default adjustment is *recommended*
+If any of these defaults are missing the program may crash or not function correctly, because of this the second method of default adjustment is *recommended*.

+When changing a default always check its object type.
+These are specified under the headers *available string settings* and *available object settings*.
+If you change a default to the incorrect type the plugin may crash.

 Changing the global defaults is dangerous and can result in undesired changes.